Talk Truths

 Verse 12

-The word translated 'for' is the Greek 'epi', meaning 'upon' or 'on top of'.
-Translating it as 'for' (because) expresses the opposite of the Spirit's meaning and has caused misunderstanding and controversy for centuries.
-It is true that "by one man sin entered into the world, and death by sin; and so death passed upon all men", but not true that this was because "all have sinned", i.e. that Adam sinned because all men sin.
+In addition, the word translated 'for' is the Greek 'epi', meaning 'upon' or 'on top of'.
+Wrongly translating it as 'for' (because) expresses the opposite of the Spirit's meaning and has caused misunderstanding and controversy for centuries.
+It is true that "by one man sin entered into the world, and death by sin; and so death passed into all men", but not true that this was because "all have sinned", i.e. that Adam sinned because all men sin.
+But if the correct translation is made, the truth is expressed clearly and without controversy: "by one man sin entered into the world, and death by sin; and so death passed into all men, on top of that all have sinned."

 Verses 12,18-19